 - Uses - Brown rice can be used for any dish where you would use white rice.
 The advantage to brown rice is that it has more flavor (even without adding anything to it), and it's definitely more nutritious.

 - Types - There are no types, except maybe Basmati can be considered a type of brown rice.

 - Storage - Ahhh, here's where there has been a lot of disagreement.
 Some say 6 months - some say years.
 The issue, of course, is brown rice can become rancid because it contains natural oils.
 I have had rancid brown rice.
 It is not pleasant and rancidity is definitely not good for us.
-Not all preparedness stores carry brown rice.
-I have found it at Emergency Essentials and Augason Farms in both #10 cans and buckets.
-According to their website, brown rice has a shelf life of 7 years if unopened.
-I would only keep brown rice in the freezer if opened, to prevent rancidity.
+I have not found any preparedness stores that carry brown rice.
+The very best way to store brown rice is to buy it at the grocery store and keep it in the freezer, whether it's never been opened or not to prevent rancidity.